X-czh/MapleJuice/README.md

 ## System Architecture

-MapleJuice is composed of three major components: i) clients for interacting with users, ii) single master node for task scheduling and coordination, iii) worker nodes for task processing.
+MapleJuice is composed of two major components: i) single master node for task scheduling and coordination, ii) worker nodes for task processing.
+Each master/worker also provides a client interface for interacting with users.

 It uses our Distributed Group Membership Service in MP2 for failure detection and Simple Distributed File System (SDFS) in MP3 for storing the input data and the results of the MapleJuice jobs.
 For detailed design of these underlying components, see: